ascii-dresden/asciii/manual.md

 1. [File Format](#file-format)
 1. [File Structure](#file-structure)

-# ascii invoicer

 ## Introduction

-The ascii-invoicer is a command-line tool that manages projects and stores them not in a database but in folders.
+The ascii invoicer is a command-line tool that manages projects.
 New projects can be created from templates and are stored in the working directory.
 Projects can be archived, each year will have its own archive.
 A project consists of a folder containing a yaml file describing it and a number of attached files,